Olga Cardona: Cancer Survivor Makes a Career of Helping Others with Cancer

 Cardona works with patients, provides education through focus groups and interviews, and implements study-based breast cancer risk reduction and nutrition curricula.

-Cardona’s work is supported by the Institute for Health Promotion Research (IHPR) at the UT Health Science Center at San Antonio, as part of its Redes En Acción project (via the National Cancer Institute) and studies funded by Susan G. Komen for the Cure.
+Cardona’s work is supported by the Institute for Health Promotion Research (IHPR) at the UT Health Science Center at San Antonio, as part of its Redes project (supported by the National Cancer Institute) and studies funded by Susan G. Komen.

 “My role is to educate people about breast cancer, early detection, risk factors, resources, etc.,” she said.
 “But most importantly, to teach that cancer is not a death sentence.
 Help is available.”

-Cardona is happy to help Latinas the same way her promotora helped her.
+Cardona is happy to help others the same way her promotora helped her.

 “When I run into people that I provided information to at community events or that participated in my classes, they tell me that they are making changes to improve their health and are now attending regular doctor visits that also include their family,” Cardona said.
 “This makes me feel like I am doing things right and continues to give me the motivation to do what I do.”